 Another tip to help eliminate any camera movement is to lock the mirror in the up position if you are using a DSLR that has that feature.
 Locking the mirror will help to avoid the small amount of vibration that might happen when the mirror is activated during the start and end of the exposure.
 While this vibration is generally minimal and often has no noticeable effect on image quality locking it up is a sure why to eliminate even the smallest amount of camera movement that could affect image sharpness.

 The hardest part of fireworks photography is timing and framing the shot when you are trying to capture the firework at its most colorful point.
 Not only do you not know exactly where the explosion will occur but you also do not know exactly when it will happen.
 Because of that it is best to shoot a little “looser” or in other words allow some space around the area you anticipate the explosion so you capture it.
 After all you can always crop the photo later for a “tighter” shot.
 The more you take fireworks photos the better you will become at anticipating the explosion and you ratio of “keeper” photos will increase.

 Fireworks are a great subject to photograph.
 They can make for some spectacular photographs and the creative Photoshop editor can have lots of fun using fireworks photos in different creative projects.
 They can make for interesting backgrounds for sports photos, invitations, cards, etc. as well as be useful in creating different types of “digital art” or to spice up an otherwise boring city skyline.

-“Improve Your Night Photography”.
-Available for purchase in a variety of E-Book formats this can be purchased from either SmashWords E-Book Store or Amazon.com.
+A great low cost E-Book covering how to take pictures of fireworks and other types of Night Photography is Jim Hammer’s affordable book “Improve Your Night Photography”.
+Available for purchase in a variety of E-Book formats this can be purchased from SmashWords E-Book Store.